bywaner/google-data-analytics-journey/README.md

 - “Data analysis is the process of inspecting, cleansing, transforming, and modeling data with the goal of discovering useful information.”
 Up next: Course 2 – *Ask Questions to Make Data-Driven Decisions*

+### 📘 Course Started:
+**Ask Questions to Make Data-Driven Decisions**

+🗓 Enrolled: 20 Apr, 2025

+**Initial thoughts:**
+- This course focuses on the importance of clearly defined, measurable, and actionable questions before starting any analysis.
+- Reinforces the “Ask” phase of the data analysis process.
+- Emphasis on scope, stakeholder alignment, and SMART questioning.

+Tracking progress as I go.
+Up next:
+✔️ Types of analytical thinking
+✔️ Stakeholder context
+✔️ SMART questions framework

 | Week | Focus | Notes |
 |------|-------|-------|
 | Week 1 | Foundations: What is data analytics? | Key takeaway: It's about clarity, not complexity. |